Dartmouth-Libraries/reproducible-research/gitlab2colab-integration.md

     files.upload()
     ```

-2. Share your data with your partners / students (i.e. through link to Google Drive folder)
+2. Share your data with your partners / students (i.e. through a link to a Google Drive folder)
 2. Instruct them to download the files onto their own computer and save it in a folder created just for this workshop.
 1. Then, have them run the code cell you added in Step #1 above (this section).
 A window should appear allowing them to find and select files to upload into Colab.

 ## Final Step: Share the Notebook

 1. Click on the **Share** button at the top of your Colab notebook and then:
     + Adjust the permissions to view your Colab notebook so that your students / collaborators can use the notebook
     + Copy the link to the notebook and share this with them

 ## Quick Review